mathjax/MathJax/docs/html/_sources/configuration.txt

 main files that MathJax needs, so there is not much loss in delaying the startup.)

 You can set ``delayStartupUntil=configured`` in order to delay the startup configuration until the :meth:`MathJax.Hub.Configured()` method is called.
-This allows you to delay startup until later on the page, but then restart MathJax configuration process as soon as possible rather than waiting for the entire page to load.
+This allows you to delay startup until later on the page, but then restart the MathJax configuration process as soon as possible rather than waiting for the entire page to load.
 For example, you could use

 .. code-block:: html